PavelBodrenkov/apple-app-site-association/README.md

 ## Set up

-You will need to control a domain name, i.e. to add CNAME records to your domain's DNS zone.
+You will need to control a domain name in order to add CNAME records to your domain's DNS zone.

 Assuming